| Title: | Aggregation Operators and Preordered Sets |

 The WMin operator is given by

-by default return the greatest value in x
+OWMax and WMax by default return the greatest value in x

-- the smallest value in x
+and OWMin and WMin - the smallest value in x.

 Classically, it is assumed that if we aggregate